-- There shall be a Council, a Senate and a Convocation whose respective constitutions, powers and duties shall be as prescribed by this Ordinance and the Statutes. - 7.
-Subject to this Ordinance and the Statutes, the Council shall - - (a) be the governing and executive body of the University; - have the management and control of the affairs, purposes and functions of the University; - (c) have the control and management of the property and financial affairs of the University including the property of the constituent Colleges, but in the exercise of such power of control and management in respect of any immovable property of any constituent College the Council shall not alter the use of any such property without the prior consent of the Board of Trustees of the constituent College concerned; - (d) make such University appointments as it thinks proper; - have power to approve the fees charged by the University in respect of approved courses of study; - provide for the custody and use of the University's seal.
+- Subject to this Ordinance and the Statutes, the Council shall - (a) be the governing and executive body of the University; - (b) have the management and control of the affairs, purposes and functions of the University: - (c) have the control and management of the property and financial affairs of the University including the property of the constituent Colleges, but in the exercise of such power of control and management in respect of any immovable property of any constituent College the Council shall not alter the use of any such property without the prior consent of the Board of Trustees of the constituent College concerned; - (d) make such University appointments as it thinks proper; - (e) have power to approve the fees charged by the University in respect of approved courses of study; - (f) provide for the custody and use of the University's seal.

-Powers and Senate
+Powers and 8. duties of Senate.

-- Subject to this Ordinance and the Statutes and subject also to review by the duties of Council, the Senate shall have the control and regulation of - - (a) instruction, education and research; - (b) the conducting of examinations for students; - (c) the award of degrees other than degrees honoris causa; - (d) the award of diplomas, certificates and other academic distinctions of the University.
+- Subject to this Ordinance and the Statutes and subject also to review by the Council, the Senate shall have the control and regulation of - - (a) instruction, education and research: - (b) the conducting of examinations for students; - (c) the award of degrees other than degrees honoris causa; - (d) the award of diplomas, certificates and other academic distinctions of the University.

-Composition and function of the Convocation.
+Composition 9. and function of the Convocation.

-9. Subject to this Ordinance and the Statutes, the Convocation shall consist of the graduates and such other persons as may be prescribed by the Statutes and may make representations to the Council and the Senate upon any matters affecting or concerning the interests of the University.
+Subject to this Ordinance and the Statutes, the Convocation shall consist of the graduates and such other persons as may be prescribed by the Statutes and may make representations to the Council and the Senate upon any matters affecting or concerning the interests of the University.